The following information explains your sick pay entitlement under the existing laws in Ireland.

-If your employer isn’t obliged by law to pay your full wages while you’re out of work recovering from your injuries but does so anyway, while this would of course be very welcome, don’t assume that it amounts to an admission of guilt by your employer.
+If your employer isn’t obliged by law to pay your full wages while you’re out of work recovering from your injuries but does so anyway, while this would, of course, be very welcome, don’t assume that it amounts to an admission of guilt by your employer.
 They can make ex gratia payments of this nature without accepting liability to compensate you for your injuries.
-Accordingly, if you believe that you are entitled to damages for the pain and suffering which you’ve endured you should contact a solicitor specialising in work-related personal injuries claims without delay to avoid your case being prejudiced for any reason.
+Accordingly, if you believe that you are entitled to damages for the pain and suffering which you’ve endured you should contact a solicitor specialising in work-related personal injury claims without delay to avoid your case being prejudiced for any reason.

-Recovery of loss of earnings
+Recovery of Loss of Earnings

-Accident at Work Sick Pay Entitlement Advice *
+Accident at Work Sick Pay Entitlement Advice

 Follow Flor on Social Media